CrossyChainsaw/Ranknir/README.md

 Ranknir is a discord bot that sends all clan members their 1v1 and/or 2v2 elo in a list.

 ### Servers
-Ranknir is currently active in the following clan servers: Pandation, Tews, Excalibur, Brawlhalla NL, Frost, KryptX, Empire United
+Ranknir is currently active in the following clan-servers: *Pandation, Tews, Excalibur, Brawlhalla NL, Frost, KryptX, Empire United*

-Has been active in: Insomnia, Fanfare, Fawaka, Dair, Cybers, Cherimoya, Skyward, sword, Obsessive, GuiIIotine, ChinaT0WN

 ### Clans
-Ranknir processes the following clans: Pandation, Pandace, Panhalla, PanhaIIa, Excalibur, Tews, Tews II, Tews Academy, Frost, KryptX, Empire United
+Ranknir processes the following clans: *Pandation, Pandace, Panhalla, PanhaIIa, Excalibur, Tews, Tews II, Tews Academy, Frost, KryptX, Empire United*

-Previously also: lnsomnia, Parasomnia, Hypnosia, Fanfare, Fawaka, Dair, Cybers, Cybers II, Xybers, Cybers Academy, Cherimoya, Skyward, sword, Obsessive, GuiIIotine, GuiIIotine II, ChinaT0WN, ChinaT0WN II

 ### 1v1 list example